-- Identify which commercial enterprises and essential services needed by the residents are currently lacking.
-Planning Commission: on-going - 2.
-Work with regional economic development organizations to encourage the location of these businesses and services within the villages.
+1. Identify which commercial enterprises and essential services needed by the residents are currently lacking.

+2. Work with regional economic development organizations to encourage the location of these businesses and services within the villages.

 Planning Commission: on-going; Selectmen: on-going